flokleiser/nextjs-flo/README.md

 ## Currently working on:

+- [ ] Fix homepage animation timings

+- [ ] homepage: cards element stationary, and only animated on isHoverProjects

-- [ ] Homepage color change on hover for different links
+- [ ] Homepage projects hover --> cards bigger, more spread out, on click --> fly in
 - [ ] Fix video background blurry

 ## Top Priority (important)